ZoeQU/Recycling-Upcycling-Graphic-Design-Automatic-Design-Elements-Extraction-and-Vectorization/README.md

 # Recycling/Upcycling Graphic Design - Automatic Design Elements Extraction and Vectorization
-This repository contains code and materials for the paper_Upcycling Graphic Design - Automatic Design Elements Extraction and Vectorization,_ contributed by Hong QU, K.P.
-Chau, and P.Y.
-Mok*.
+This repository contains code and materials for the paper _Upcycling Graphic Design - Automatic Design Elements Extraction and Vectorization, _contributed by Hong QU, K. P. Chau, and P. Y. Mok*.
 All rights reserved by authors.

 -----
 ## Introduction